Lavender Plant Propagation Services

 Wholesale

 Because we propagate to order, we specialize in supplying bulk orders for lavender farms and growers.
-There is a minimum purchase of 4 flats required to be considered a wholesale customer.
-For more details regarding wholesale plant purchases, including pricing, size options, and shipping, please see our Terms and Conditions.
+There is a minimum purchase of 72 plants required to be considered a wholesale customer.
+We no longer offer plugs and only sell 4 inch pots.
+We also no longer ship live plants.
+You must be willing to pick up your order at the farm.
+For more details regarding wholesale plant purchases and including pricing, please see our Terms and Conditions.
+To have our list of cultivars emailed to you please click here.

 Retail